F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 ## Prerequisites

-  - An **SSH Key pair** in AWS for management access to BIG-IP VE.
-For more information about creating and/or importing the key pair in AWS, see AWS SSH key [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

-  - An **AWS secret** stored in AWS [Secrets Manager](https://aws.amazon.com/secrets-manager/) containing the password used to access and cluster the HA Pair, created in the region where deploying the template.
-For example, to create a secret using the AWS CLI:
-    ```bash
-    aws secretsmanager create-secret --region us-east-1 --name mySecretId --secret-string 'YOUR_BIGIP_PASSWORD'
-    ```
-    - *NOTE:*
-      - Obtain the secret ARN.
-For a secret named mySecretId, the ARN format required for the input parameter will look like _arn:aws:secretsmanager:us-east-1:111111111111:secret:mySecretId-xdg0kdf_ You will pass this value to the *bigIpSecretArn* input parameter.
-      - In the example above, the *--secret-string* value is in single quotes to avoid bash special character interpolation.
-See the AWS CLI secretsmanager [documentation](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/index.html#cli-aws-secretsmanager) for a more secure example using a file.

   - Accepted the EULA for the F5 image in the AWS marketplace.
 If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and then click **Accept Software Terms**.
 This only appears the first time you attempt to launch an F5 image.
 By default, this solution deploys the [F5 BIG-IP BEST with IPI and Threat Campaigns (PAYG, 25Mbps)](https://aws.amazon.com/marketplace/pp/prodview-nlakutvltzij4) images.
 For more information, see [K14810: Overview of BIG-IP VE license and throughput limits](https://support.f5.com/csp/article/K14810).

   - The appropriate permission in AWS to launch CloudFormation (CFT) templates.
 You must be using an IAM user with the AdministratorAccess policy attached and have permission to create the objects contained in this solution.
 VPCs, Routes, EIPs, EC2 Instances.
 For details on permissions and all AWS configuration, see AWS [documentation](https://aws.amazon.com/documentation/).

   - Sufficient **EC2 Resources** to deploy this solution.
 For more information, see [AWS resource limit documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).

 ## Important Configuration Notes

+  - By default, this solution configures an SSH Key pair in AWS for management access to BIG-IP VE via the **sshKey** parameter.
+For more information about creating and/or importing the key pair in AWS, see [AWS SSH key documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+If one is not specified, one will be created for you named `uniqueString-keyPair` where uniqueString is the value you provided in the **uniqueString** parameter.
+To obtain the private key, refer to AWS section [To retrieve the private key in plain text](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-keypair.html).
+    - For example, you first obtain the key pair ID.
+      - If using the AWS Management Console, navigate to *EC2 > Key Pairs > uniqueString-keyPair > ID column*.
+      - If using the AWS CLI, you can run the following aws cli [command](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-key-pairs.html), replacing uniqueString and region with your values:
+        ```bash
+        aws ec2 describe-key-pairs --key-name ${UNIQUE_STRING}-keyPair --query KeyPairs[*].KeyPairId --output text --region ${REGION}
+        ```
+    - Then you can use the key pair ID to obtain the private key:
+      - If using the AWS Management Console, navigate to *Systems Manager > Parameter Store > click on your /ec2/keypair/${KEY_ID} -> click Show*
+      - If using the AWS CLI, you can run the following aws cli [command](https://docs.aws.amazon.com/cli/latest/reference/ssm/get-parameter.html), replacing the key id and region with your values:
+        ```bash
+        aws ssm get-parameter --name "/ec2/keypair/${KEY_ID}" --with-decryption --query Parameter.Value --output text --region ${REGION}
+        ```
+    - For more information about accessing the instances with a SSH private key, see Accessing the BIG-IP [below](#ssh).

-- By default, this solution modifies the username **admin** with a password set to value of the AWS Secret Manager secret which is provided in the input **bigIpSecretArn** of the parent template.
+  - By default, this solution uses an **AWS secret** stored in AWS [Secrets Manager](https://aws.amazon.com/secrets-manager/) *(in the region where deploying the template)* for the **admin** password - which is used to access and cluster the HA Pair.
+      - To use an existing secret, pass the ARN to the **bigIpSecretArn** input parameter.
+To obtain the ARN for a secret, you can run the following aws cli [command](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/get-secret-value.html), changing the secret name and region as needed:
+          ```bash
+          aws secretsmanager describe-secret --secret-id ${SECRET_NAME} --query ARN --output text --region ${REGION}
+          ```
+        For example, for a secret named mySecretId, the ARN format required for the input parameter will look like _arn:aws:secretsmanager:us-east-1:111111111111:secret:mySecretId-xdg0kdf_.
+      - If you don't specify a secret, the solution creates one with an auto-generated password named `${uniqueString}-BigIpSecret` (where `${uniqueString}` is the value provided for the **uniqueString** input parameter).
+To obtain the secret value, you can run the following aws cli [command](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/get-secret-value.html), changing the secret-id and region as needed:
+        ```bash
+        aws secretsmanager get-secret-value --secret-id ${uniqueString}-BigIpSecret --query "SecretString" --output text --region ${REGION}
+        ```

 - By default, this solution creates required IAM roles, policies, and instance profile.
 By specifying a value for the **bigIpInstanceProfile** input parameter, you can assign a pre-existing IAM instance profile with applied IAM policy to the BIG-IP instance(s).
 See AWS IAM [documentation](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-iam-instance-profile.html) for more information on creating these resources.
 Ensure it contains the required permissions for the secret provided with **bigIpSecretArn**.
 See [IAM Permissions by Solution Type](../../modules/access/README.md#iam-permissions-by-solution-type) for a detailed list of the permissions required by this solution.